tobykurien/rpi_tablet_os/README.md

 # RPi Tablet OS

 You can install any OS you like, with Raspberry Pi OS and Ubuntu MATE providing decent support for the touch screen out-of-the-box.
-However, you will start running into usability issues, for example, how do I minimize/maximize, switch between apps, get out of full screen, etc. with no keyboard or mouse attached?
-The scripts below will are meant to solve many of these problems, specifically for Raspberry Pi OS.
+However, you will start running into usability issues, for example, how do I type text, minimize/maximize, switch between apps, get out of full screen, etc. with no keyboard or mouse attached?
+The scripts below are meant to solve many of these problems, specifically for Raspberry Pi OS.

 Please only run this on a fresh installation of the latest Raspberry Pi OS, as the script makes many assumptions that may delete data from an already-customized installation.